| July, 2005

 I definitively did not want to participate."
 She chronicles her lifelong traumatic habit, her failed modeling career, and

+eventually how she came to love someone who becomes an equally binding obsession.
 Translated into English by Suzanne Jill Levine, Bezoar: And Other Unsettling Stories, questions society's ideals of love,

 beauty, and loneliness through the voices of six distinct and unforgettable narrators.
 While I didn't find the stories